-These courses will be offered Monday through Thursday at 11:00-11:50 am in the Noel Fine Arts Center.
+These courses will be offered Monday through Thursday at 11:00-11:50 am unless otherwise noted.
 Class sizes will vary between 15 and 25, depending on the class.
 Enrollment will be open on a first-come, first-served basis.
-All classes cost $60.
+All classes cost $75.

-Fiddling for Violinists and Violists (violin and viola students who can play in G Major, ages 7-15).
+Fiddling for Violinists and Violists: (violin and viola students who can play in G Major, ages 7-15).
 The level goes from Etude in Suzuki Book 1 through Suzuki Book 4.
 More advanced players will be given more challenging parts to play with the lesser advanced students.
-The teacher will be Lisa Deakins, who worked professionally for country singer Pam Tillis and Grand Ole Opry legend Whisperin' Bill Anderson.
+The class will be taught by Lisa Deakins, who worked professionally for country singer Pam Tillis and Grand Ole Opry legend Whisperin' Bill Anderson.
 Mrs. Deakins is from South Carolina and is also on the ASI faculty.

 Improvisation for Violinists and Violists (Violin and Viola Books 5+) will be taught by Randall Harrison, a violinist and Jazz artist from Madison who is on the ASI faculty.
 The class will use Suzuki repertoire and games to help students "think outside the box."
 Students will explore music theory, composition, sound effects and harmonic and melodic structures to invent their own pieces.
 No prior experience is needed.
 The class will be given at 5:00-5:45 pm to enable the students in the Chamber Music Program to enroll.